Elza Jeffords

 Elza Jeffords (May 23, 1826 – March 19, 1885) was a U.S. Representative from Mississippi's 3rd congressional district.

 Jeffords was born near Ironton in Lawrence County, Ohio, on May 23, 1826.
 He grew up in Portsmouth, Ohio, where he attended public schools before apprenticing as a clerk in a law office.
 Jeffords read law during his apprenticeship and was admitted to the bar in 1847.
-After his admission to the legal profession he practiced in Portmouth.
+After his admission to the legal profession he practiced in Portsmouth.

 During the American Civil War, Jeffords served as a clerk in the Quartermaster's Department of the Army of the Tennessee from June 1862 to December 1863.
 Following the war he moved to Mayersville, Issaquena County, Mississippi.
 On February 25, 1868, General Alvan Cullem Gillem, who had been given post-Civil War command over a region including Mississippi, named Jeffords to the state supreme court, along with Thomas Shackelford and Ephraim G. Peyton.
 He was a delegate to the 1872 Republican National Convention, which renominated U.S. President Ulysses S. Grant.

 Jeffords was elected as a Republican to the 48th United States Congress, carrying nearly 70% of the vote.
 He served a single term and was unsuccessful during his 1884 reelection campaign.
 Jeffords died on March 19, 1885, in Vicksburg, Mississippi.
 He was interred at Cedar Hill Cemetery near Vicksburg.